HuttleyLab/DiverseSeq/paper/paper.md

 # Statement of need

-current tools [@balaban.2019.plosone] are computationally costly in terms of requiring existence of a multiple sequence alignment or a phylogenetic tree or a pairwise distance matrix

-drawing insights from biological sequence data typically involves establishing relationships to existing sequence data
+Many bioinformatics analyses are costly in terms of compute time.
+Tools that facilitate the development of smaller scale prototypes can accelerate the execution of research projects without requiring enormous resources.

 as the scale of data sets becomes larger, the value of identifying analysis parameters on a representative subset of the data increases

+Current tools [@balaban.2019.plosone] require existence of a multiple sequence alignment or a phylogenetic tree or a pairwise distance matrix.
+Algorithms for all these approaches require homologous sequences as input.
+Each of those components is in turn computationally expensive.

+Divergent is more flexible than published approaches.
+It is alignment free and does not require sequences to be related.
+As we show, in the case of homologous sequences, the set selected by divergent is comparable to what would be expected under published approaches.
+Moreover, the algorithm is linear in time.

 if we imagine a 1D line, the idea is to sample points that are approximately evenly dispersed along the line